Blendify/blender-manual/trunk/blender_docs/manual/editors/preferences/keymap.rst

 Keymap Presets
    Select the key-map from a list of predefined key-maps.
 Import
-   Importing opens a file browser to select a ``.py`` file to add to the list of key-map presets.
+   Importing opens a File Browser to select a ``.py`` file to add to the list of key-map presets.
 Export
    Saves the current key-map configuration as a preset others may use.